RTEMS/rtems-docs/user/tracing/eventrecording.rst

 `Linux Trace Toolkit Next Generation (LTTng) <https://lttng.org/>`_.
 This format can be analysed using `babeltrace <https://babeltrace.org/>`_ or `Eclipse Trace Compass <https://www.eclipse.org/tracecompass/>`_.
+The command line tool :file:`rtems-record-lttng` optionally uses `LLVM <https://www.llvm.org/>`_ to translate addresses to functions and source file locations.
+Make sure you have the LLVM development package installed when you build the RTEMS Tools to enable this feature.

 For example, to get the event records from the record server running on the target use: